bettergov/foiamail/docs/setting-up.md

 Note that for a contact to be recognized by the app, the contact needs to have an **organization** filled in.
 The app will draft messages for **all** contacts with organizations.

 # importing a template
-A FOIA template should be saved to the `foiamail/msg` directory in .docx format and referenced in the configuration section of `compose.py`.
+A FOIA template should be saved to the `foiamail/msg` directory in .docx format and referenced in the `msg` section of the `config/config.yaml` configuration file.

 This template file will be imported when drafting FOIA messages.